labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 Advanced Selector
 *****************

-This selector is used to select one or several sequences or genomes based on the NCBI taxonomy, strain name or :ref:`MICGC <micgc>`.
+This selector is used to select one or several objects based on the NCBI taxonomy, strain name or :ref:`MICGC <micgc>`.

 This selector is used for instance in the following pages:

   - :ref:`phyloprofile`
   - :ref:`blast_searches`
+  - :ref:`genoclust`

 Overview
 ========